Kushallsaraf/project-kushall080206/writing/paper.md

 Addressing these ethical implications requires a collaborative effort involving researchers, sports organizations, policymakers, and other stakeholders to develop guidelines, best practices, and policies that ensure the responsible and ethical use of ML in sports outcome prediction.

-#### Conclusions

-After a lot of literature review, I concluded that Logistic Regression is more accurate than Support Vector Machine (SVM) which can also be seen in the table.
-Though other algorithms perform better than Logistic Regression and SVM, they are out of the scope of this research.
-I also noticed the importance of feature selection and data processing.
-I noticed that different algorithms many times reported high accuracies with specific features than with others.
-Using significant variables can also increase the accuracy to a good extent. !

 #### References